dnotes/ocean-library/content/en/hindu/Aitareya-Aranyaka.md

 4\.
 What we call the person of the metres is this collection of letters (the Veda).
 Its essence is the vowel a.

 5\.
 What we call the person of the Veda is (the mind) by which we know the Vedas, the Ṛg-veda, Yajur-veda, and Sāma-veda.
-Its essence is Brahman [^660](m.)
+Its essence is Brahman [^660] (m.)

 6\.
 Therefore let one chose a Brahman-priest who is full of Brahman (the Veda), and is able to see any flaw in the sacrifice.